The Napa Wine Project

 The April 1906 San Francisco earthquake & subsequent fire destroyed their business.
 Moving their operations to the Napa Valley later that same year, they purchased the old Thomann Winery and Distillery just south of St. Helena.
 Already well established with the name Sutter Home, they immediately renamed this property to Sutter Home and prominently painted the name of the winery across the roof of the winery building.

 And there were far fewer wineries then, compared to in the valley today.
-Only 6 Napa Valley based wineries have produced continuous vintages under the same name longer then Sutter Home – they are: Beringer (1876), Nichelini (1890), Beaulieu Vineyard (1904, founded 1900), Inglenook (1933, founded 1879 – we are counting Rubicon Estate here, as in the 1980s, as a stand alone brand Inglenook did not produce wine for at least one vintage), Louis Martini (1933 – mid 1930s) and Charles Krug (1946, founded 1861).
+Only 6 Napa Valley based wineries have produced continuous vintages under the same name longer then Sutter Home – they are: Beringer (1876), Nichelini (1890), Beaulieu Vineyard (1904, founded 1900), Inglenook (1933, founded 1879 – we are counting Rubicon Estate here, as in the 1980s, as a stand-alone brand Inglenook did not produce wine for at least one vintage), Louis Martini (1933 – mid 1930s) and Charles Krug (1946, founded 1861).

 When the Trinchero’s purchased the property, the old winery barn was still standing – the floor was still dirt and there was no electricity.
 And it hadn’t been used since right before prohibition.
 At the time, John and Louis paid $12,000 for the winery and the barn on 3.5 acres.
 The old Victorian was not purchased by the Trinchero family until 1986.
-Rather then name the winery after themselves, the brothers decided to keep the existing name, especially since “Sutter Home Winery” was still showing – painted on the sloped roof the barn (facing the Highway 29 side).
+Rather than name the winery after themselves, the brothers decided to keep the existing name, especially since “Sutter Home Winery” was still showing – painted on the sloped roof the barn (facing the Highway 29 side).
 During Prohibition on the front of the barn, the word winery had been blocked out.
 Louis sold his half of the partnership in 1948 – and Sutter Home became wholly owned by the Trinchero Family.

 Eventually John’s brother Mario and his son Bob Trinchero bought out John’s share of the business in 1960.
 Mario and his wife Mary had three children, Bob, Roger and Vera (Vera died in 2014).
 Today the the winery is still very much family run with multiple generations of the family involved.

 Sutter Home opened their first tasting room in 1947 – a unique space to be sure, housed inside a seven-thousand-gallon old redwood tank with an access door cut into it.
 This tank was connected with several others in later years and served as their tasting room until the 1970’s when they finally built a new hospitality space.
 Up until the mid 1970’s any tasting room employee was a Trinchero family member.
-Perhaps rather surprising, Sutter Home did not own vineyards for decades but today own more then 9,000 acres in California (mainly outside of the Napa Valley).
+Perhaps rather surprising, Sutter Home did not own vineyards for decades but today own more than 9,000 acres in California (mainly outside of the Napa Valley).
 Their first vineyard purchase was 15 acres near Calistoga in 1983.

 In the early 1960s, due to financial problems and unable to secure a loan from the local branch of Bank of America, the Trinchero family put Sutter Home on the market.
 But there were no buyers and eventually they were able to secure a loan to keep the business afloat.